What causes virilism? 2 possible conditions

 Any medical condition that causes an imbalance in sex hormone levels can result in virilization.
 These conditions tend to cause an overproduction of hormones in your adrenal glands.
 Sometimes, an adenoma, which is a type of cancerous tumor, causes virilization.
 A dysfunction in your hormone production pathway or in increased adrenal gland size, which is called hyperplasia, can also cause virilization.

 Other causes of virilization include:

-- use of male hormone supplements
+- the use of male hormone supplements

-Possible Causes - Listed in order from the most common to the least.
+See a list of possible causes in order from the most common to the least.